-Micro inverters are a popular alternative to the more common 'string' solar inverter and are now used in more than half of all solar installations in the US.
+Micro inverters are a popular alternative to the more common 'string' solar inverter and are used in over half of all solar installations in North America.
 Micro Inverters or micro's have several benefits over string inverters but also a higher upfront cost.
 In this article we examine whether it is worth paying extra and what advantages micro inverters have over string inverters.

 What is a Micro Inverter?

 A micro inverter is as very small inverter designed to be attached directly to one or two solar panels.
 This is different to a common string solar inverter which is usually located some distance from the string of solar panels and connected via DC cable.
 Being attached to an individual panel means that each panel or pair of panels works independently from the rest of the solar array and DC power is converted to AC immediately.
 Some solar panels are available with a micro inverter already factory attached, these are referred to as AC solar modules.
 For an understanding of the basics of how solar works click here.

 Note: most benefits of this technology only apply to high quality micro inverters.
 Poor quality micros on the market should be avoided.

 Advantages of Micro Inverters